dewitters/rpg-playground-user-manual/docs/70-educators/90-stem-inclusion.md

 RPG Playground features **fantasy worlds** ✅, **character design** ✅ and **story elements** ✅ out of the box.
 While also supporting **action** ✅ elements.

-This makes RPG Playground a more inclusive platform, and balances out different preferences in both boys and girls:
+This makes RPG Playground a more inclusive platform, and balances out different preferences in both girls and boys.

 ![](img/rpg_screens.png)